aimacode/aima-java/aima-core/README.txt

 If you want to rebuild from the source, run the unit tests etc.., follow these instructions:

 To build from the command line:
-  # Ensure you have [http://ant.apache.org/ ant] installed.
+  # Ensure you have [http://ant.apache.org/ ant] and java installed .
   # Download the release archive.
   # Unzip
   # Go to the aima-core directory